 (UN News Center)

-Categories: Uncategorized Tags: Democratic Republic of the Congo, HIV/AIDS ts, Joint Human Rights Office of the UN mission in DRC, UN High Commissioner for Human Rights, UNIFEM, victims of sexual violence
+Categories: Uncategorized Tags: victims of sexual violence, Democratic Republic of the Congo, UNIFEM, Joint Human Rights Office of the UN mission in DRC, UN High Commissioner for Human Rights, HIV/AIDS ts

 Report highlights the deprivations endured by victims of sexual violence in the Congo (DRC), including poverty, denial of justice and lack of access to medical and psychological treatment